MautushiD/YoloNas_and_DeepSort/README.md

 ├── deep_sort_pytorch # Deep SORT algorithm implementation
-├── .gitignore # Specifies intentionally untracked files to ignore ├── README.md # The README file you are currently reading ├── detection_NAS_utils.py # Utility functions for YOLO NAS detection ├── detection_tracking_from_vedio.ipynb # Notebook for detection and tracking from video ├── nas_sort_utils.py # Utility functions for NAS and SORT integration
+├── .gitignore # Specifies intentionally untracked files to ignore ├── README.md # The README file you are currently reading ├── data_preprocessing.ipynb # Notbook for data preprocessing, converting from COCO to YOLO format.
+├── detection_NAS_utils.py # Utility functions for YOLO NAS detection
+├── detection_tracking_from_vedio.ipynb # Notebook for detection and tracking from video ├── nas_sort_utils.py # Utility functions for NAS and SORT integration